Notice of Pre-AIA or AIA Status

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Regarding Claim 1, Dong shows a riser bar assembly comprising: an adjustable riser bar with a telescopic arrangement, the adjustable riser bar including: a first bar element (51) comprising an outer diameter; a second bar element (4) comprising an inner diameter, translatable relative to the first bar element along a length of the first bar element (page 4 paragraph 6); and a collet (12), wherein tightening of the collet fixes relative positions of the first bar element and the second bar element (page 2 paragraph 8).
+Regarding Claim 11, Dong shows an ablutionary system comprising: a riser bar (51) assembly attached to a surface within an ablutionary setting, the riser bar assembly including: an adjustable riser bar with a telescopic arrangement (page 4 paragraph 5), the adjustable riser bar including: a first bar element (51) comprising an outer diameter; a second bar element (4) comprising an inner diameter, translatable relative to the first bar element along a length of the first bar element (page 4 paragraph 6); and a collet (12), wherein tightening of the collet fixes relative positions of the first bar element and the second bar element (page 4 paragraph 6); and a fluid delivery device (2) in fluid communication with a source of a flow of fluid having a user-desired temperature and/or flow rate.
 Dong fails to show wherein the outer diameter of the first bar element is less than the inner diameter of the second bar element.
-Zinxue teaches a pole having a collet (10) wherein the outer diameter of the first bar element (18) is less than the inner diameter of the second bar element (16) (Fig.1).
-It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to make the outer diameter of the first bar element is less than the inner diameter of the second bar element in order to allow the length of the bar to be adjusted.
+Haubrich teaches a faucet having a wherein the outer diameter of the first bar element (28) is less than the inner diameter of the second bar element (23) (Fig.1).
+It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to make the outer diameter of the first bar element is less than the inner diameter of the second bar element in order to allow height of the faucet to be adjusted.

 Regarding Claim 2, The riser bar assembly of claim 1 further comprising a sleeve (13) having a first aperture (near 14) through which either the first bar element (51) element extends (Fig.2).